 which causes your credit card transaction to fail, so make sure to

-check that your kit is being processed by using the password reset page to obtain a password if necessary, logging in and checking the order history page, and/or checking
+check that your kit is being processed by using the password reset page to obtain a password if necessary, logging in and checking the order history page and the status of pending tests page,

 with your bank that your card has been billed.